Tonight’s the Night at the New Wimbledon Theatre

 Undoubtedly Rod Stewart’s vast collection of hits, along with his high-octane style, allow him to fit seamlessly into the musical mould.
 Complementing the musical numbers in this theatrical tribute is a steady and simple Faustian narrative that evolves around a shy ordinary man called Stuart, who ends up making a pact with the devil to assume all the talent and charisma of his rock n roll hero: Rod Stewart.

-Tonight’s the Night is at the New Wimbledon Theatre until 22nd March 2014, for further information or to book visit here.
+Tonight’s the Night is at the New Wimbledon Theatre until 22nd March 2014.
+For further information or to book visit the show’s website here.